EasyFinancialModels

 Is this DCF template really free?

-Yes — build, preview and download a full 3-year DCF model free with no sign-up.
-Longer horizons (5 to 25 years) are a one-time $19.98 Excel download, no subscription.
+Yes — build, preview and download a full 3-year DCF model free with just your email.
+Longer horizons (5 to 25 years) are $19.98 per model download, no subscription.

 What is WACC and how is it calculated?